shodutta92/SimuTix/README.md

 - `server` are advanced settings for running the server.
 If you are unsure what to do here, leave the default values, you should not have a problem.
 - `hostname` is the ip address or host for the server to run on
 - `port` is the port number

-## Debugging
-- If the server is throwing a Key Value Error, you likely have a mismatch between a parameter in your settings.json and the Variables in your sigma model.
-Go back to sigma and make sure all parameters are defined.